 The case for hitchhiking in Guatemala:

 It may seem crazy to the uninitiated, but hitchhiking is by far my favorite way to get around Guatemala.
 It’s fast, it’s often free, and most importantly, it’s safer than the camioneta (chicken buses).
 This is where my readership collectively double takes.
 “Safer than buses?
 But what about kidnapping and car crashes and lions and tigers and bears?”
-Well, beyond the fact that most of those things, especially the ones that don’t involve wild animals, are far MORE likely to occur on the public transit system than while hitchhiking it’s also a much more comfortable experience.
-Why’s that?
+Well, beyond the fact that most of those things, especially the ones that don’t involve wild animals, are more likely to occur on the public transit system than while hitchhiking it’s also a much more comfortable experience.

 For one, buses are basically giant rolling pinatas for thieves.
 If you were about to risk your life holding up strangers for valuables, do you pick the truck that has 3 (probably) locals or the giant bus jam packed with 50 individuals, many of them rich foreigners if you pick the right route.
 It’s basic risk versus reward, you stand to gain so much more for equal risk and if there is one thing we can count on it’s that humans will generally act in self interest.

 Now in regards to vehicular safety.
 If you have to ask this question, you’ve probably never been on a camioneta.
 These guys feel they are the kings of the road and demonstrate this by swinging into the oncoming lane in their, albeit, beautifully and immaculately painted buses, on tiny 2 lane mountainous roads; as if daring anyone who might have been around the corner to challenge their almighty authority.
 They are the brazen peacocks of the Guatemalan driving world.
-I’ve been in more than one camioneta that came up on 2 wheels around such turns, it can be hair raising to say the least.
+I’ve been in more than one camioneta that came up on 2 wheels around such turns, it can be hair raising.

 Trucks on the other hand don’t have this cultural archetype to fulfill.
 About 80% of the rides I catch are considerably safer than the camioneta, and the other 20% may approach chicken bus levels of crazy, but never quite make it.
 Furthermore the drivers of private vehicles have no profit incentive to go extremely fast all the time.
 It’s generally a much safer and more comfortable experience.